nihr43/docs/lxd/lxd_on_alpine.md

 # Stateful System Containers with lxd

-~lxd provides a substrate on which to deploy and run containers using traditional devops tools.~
+_lxd provides a substrate on which to deploy and run containers using traditional devops tools._

 ---

-I run lxd on bare metal rather than VMs for stateful services and traditional network functions.
-System containers provide the high efficiency of OS virtualization while maintaining compatability with traditional configuration management tools.
-For my needs, this approach is more appropriate than kubernetes for various pre-'cloud-native computing' services such as dhcpd, jenkins, or traditional relational databases.
-I also run k8s support infrastructure using lxd, namely etcd and docker-registry.
 This post is not a guide on how to install and setup lxd, but rather a collection of notes on integration and automation of lxd overall.

+I run lxd containers rather than VMs for stateful services and traditional network functions.
+System containers provide the O(n) efficiency of OS virtualization while maintaining compatability with traditional configuration management tools (they look and act like VMs).
+For my needs, this approach is more appropriate than kubernetes for various non-cloud-native services such as dhcpd, traditional relational databases, or a monolithic app like jenkins.
+Concerning network functions, system containers are a good choice for running HAproxy groups with IP failover via keepalived - because unlike docker, we get a regular IP address in the containers.

+Are containers as safe as hardware virtualization?
+Probably not.
+Post-spectre, the lines here are blurred.
+I highly value efficiency, and the potential tradeoff of security for efficiency is worth it to me.
+What I can do with this system is weekly rolling kernel upgrades of the physical hosts with no downtime.

 ---

-~implementation~
+_implementation_

 Lets look at how to deploy a highly available docker registry on top of lxd.
 We will use ansible, terraform, and the [lxd terraform provider](https://github.com/sl1pm4t/terraform-provider-lxd).